vilasvarghese/linux/Readme.md

 Examples:

-Copy a file to the same directory with a new name: cp report.txt report_backup.txt
+ a file to the same directory with a new name (effectively renaming a ):

+cp report.txt report_backup.txt
-Copy a file to a different directory: cp document.pdf /home/your_username/Documents/archives/
+ a file to a different directory:

+cp document.pdf /home/your_username/Documents/archives/
+# Or to a relative path:
+cp document.pdf ../backups/
-Copy a directory (and its contents): cp -r my_folder new_folder_copy
+ a directory (and its contents):

-The -r (recursive) option is mandatory when copying directories.
+The -r (recursive) option is mandatory when ing directories, as cp by default only copies files.

+cp -r my_folder new_folder_
 Common Options:

--r (recursive): Required for copying directories.
+-r (recursive): Required for ing directories.

--i (interactive): Prompts you before overwriting.
+-i (interactive): Prompts you before overwriting an existing file.
+Highly recommended for safety.

+cp -i file1.txt file1_.txt
 -v (verbose): Shows what's being copied.

+cp -v file1.txt /tmp/
+# Output: 'file1.txt' -> '/tmp/file1.txt'
-mv (Move / Rename) - Moving or Renaming Files and Directories The mv command is used to move files or directories from one location to another, or to rename them.
+8. mv (Move / Rename) - Moving or Renaming Files and Directories ➡️
+The mv command is used to move files or directories from one location to another, or to rename them.

 Purpose: To move or rename files and directories.